I am sharing how easy it is to create an urban homestead whether you’re living in a city condo or suburban home.

 - We repurpose as much as we can: we use old toothbrushes to clean tight spaces and grout and use egg cartons to start our seeds.

 - Over time, we have found fruits and vegetables that do thrive in partial shade and focus on those, rather than being frustrated by trying to grow food that needs a lot more sun than we have.

 - We compost.

 - My husband is an avid fisherman and catches a lot of salmon.
-He has perfected a cold-smoked salmon recipe that I’ll be sharing soon!
+He has perfected a cold-smoked salmon recipe that is just to die for.

 - And most of all, we are having so much fun with all of these practices!

 Can you create an urban homestead, too?

 Of course, you can!
 You might just adopt a few of these above-mentioned practices or completely different ones.
 Everybody’s situation is different so it’s all about adjusting and adapting.

 Urban homesteading guidebook